 - Chronic pelvic pain (not only during menstruation)

 - Irregular periods and spotting

 - Bowel problems or pain with bowel movements

 For fertility testing, the ultrasound scan is done with an ultrasound probe applied to your lower abdomen, you may also be offered a transvaginal (internal scan via the vagina) this would be done with a slender specialized wand.
 The scan should not be painful, although they can be slightly uncomfortable.

 During infertility testing, ultrasound scans can provide information on the ovaries, endometrial lining and uterus.
 It can also help us estimate the ovulation date, measure endometrial thickness and follicle tracking.

-In preparation for your scan you will be asked to wear loose clothing and a full bladder will be required (a full bladder pushes the intestines out of the way , so your reproductive organs are easier to see) you may be asked to drink 3-4 pints of water 1 hour prior to the scan.
+In preparation for your scan, you will be asked to wear loose clothing and a full bladder will be required (a full bladder pushes the intestines out of the way, so your reproductive organs are easier to see) you may be asked to drink 3-4 pints of water 1 hour before the scan.

 The scan will usually take no more than 30 minutes.
-A full report will be complied for your GP to follow up.
+A full report will be compiled for your GP to follow up.